brillout/wildcard-api/docs/readme.template.md

 ## What is Wildcard

-Wildcard is a JavaScript library to create a backend API for your Node.js server.
+Wildcard is a JavaScript library to create an API between your Node.js backend and your browser frontend.

 With Wildcard,
 creating an API endpoint is as easy as creating a JavaScript function.